 The Trinity Knot

-I am going to be so bold as to claim the very first depiction of the Trinity Knot for my County, Donegal.
-And on a rare treasure very close to my hometown.
+One of the earliest depictions of the Trinity Knot appears in my own County, Donegal, on a rare treasure very close to my hometown.

 The ruins of an early monastery are located in the townland of killaghtee on the main road between Donegal Town and Killybegs.
 Here, during the 6th to 9th century when Ireland was known as the “Island of Saints and Scholars”, monks lived a contemplative life using their time and devotion to works of art to glorify the newly adopted religion in Ireland.